NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

 ### Filtering the SAM qfile

 Now we know that we have all of this information for each of the reads -- wouldn't it be useful to summarize and filter based on selected criteria?
 Suppose we wanted to set a **threshold on mapping quality**.
 For example, we want to know how many reads aligned with a quality score higher than 30.
-To do this, we can combine the `view` command with additional flags `q 30` and `-c` (to count):
+To do this, we can combine the `view` command with additional flags `-q 30` and `-c` (to count):

 ```
 $ samtools view -q 30 -c Mov10_oe_1_Aligned.sortedByCoord.out.bam
 ```

-*How many of reads have a mapping quality of 30 or higher?*
+*How many of reads have a mapping quality of 30 or higher?
+What are the different quality scores you observe in the file?*

 We can also **apply filters to select reads based on where they fall within the `FLAG` categories**.
 Remember that the bitwise flags are like boolean values.
 If the flag exists, the statement is true.
 Similar to when filtering by quality we need to use the `samtools view` command, however this time use the `-F` or `-f` flags.